kormax/apple-vas/README.md

 # ECP

 For correct operation all readers that implement VAS have to have properly configured [ECP](https://github.com/kormax/apple-enhanced-contactless-polling).

-Otherwise some UX/UI-related features:
+Otherwise, some UX/UI-related features:
 - Won't work as expected:
   * "Pass will be used" tooltip under a payment card when device is brought to the reader in VAS and/or Payment operation mode.
 - Won't work at all:
   * Pass suggestions when device is brought to the reader in VAS ONLY operation mode.